t-dsp/t-dsp_tac5212_audio_shield_adaptor/README.md

 2. Socket the Teensy 4.1 into the adaptor board headers
 3. Plug the **TAC5212 module** into its connector on the adaptor
 4. Connect your line-level audio source and output to the TAC5212 module's jacks
-5. Connect USB-C to the Teensy 4.1 for power and optionally USB Audio
+5. Connect USB to the Teensy 4.1 for power and optionally USB Audio

 ### Firmware